avilabiel/blackjack-cli/README.md

 These are the improvements that we will implement in the next versions of this CLI game:

 1. Apply a Linter using ESLint
+2. Improve the experience of Splitting games.
+Probably, the same player should have different games instead of creating a new player
-2. Leave the table whenever the player wants
+3. Leave the table whenever the player wants (LEAVE action)
-3. Player can keep playing until the balance is greater than $0
+4. Player can keep playing until the balance is greater than $0
-4. Improve the Dealer bot to take some actions like HIT if its score is less or equal than 12
+5. Improve the Dealer bot to take some actions like HIT if its score is less or equal than 14
-5. Support different card suits and colors
+6. Support different card suits and colors
-6. Give random and unique cards.
+7. Give random and unique cards.
 I.e. a card picked previously will not appear again
-7. Support more advanced rules like Side Bets, Perfect Pairs, and Insurance
+8. Support more advanced rules like Side Bets, Perfect Pairs, and Insurance
-8. Use real storage to persist the games (e.g. MySQL or MongoDB)
+9. Use real storage to persist the games (e.g. MySQL or MongoDB)
-9. Improve the CLI view with [Ink](https://www.npmjs.com/package/ink)
+10. Improve the CLI view with [Ink](https://www.npmjs.com/package/ink)
-10. Finish the REST implementation
+11. Finish the REST implementation
-11. Players can login and set their nickname
+12. Players can login and set their nickname
-12. Apply Github CICD to ensure our tests are passing on every push (to `main` or PRs)
+13. Apply Github CICD to ensure our tests are passing on every push (to `main` or PRs)
+14. Apply automated tests for the game CLI

 ## How to contribute

 ### PRs

-Pick a feature or bug, pull from `main`, and start coding!
+Pick a feature or issue, pull from `main`, and start coding!
 Please create a PR and we will review it happily 😄.
 PRs without automated tests won't be approved.

 ### SOLID

-This project follows the SOLID principle.
-This principle stands for:
+This project follows the SOLID principles.
+These principles stand for:

 1. _*Single Responsibility Principle*_: Classes and functions have only one single responsibility
 2. _*Open Closed Principle*_: Classes are open for extensions, but closed for modifications